MammothPHP/WoollyM-Documentation/docs/Manual/Extracts_Operations.md

 # Extract
 > [!WARNING]
 > Extract operations are not yet well optimized about memory consumption.
-Some of them have the potential to do so significantly in the future; others won't really be able to.
+Some of them have the potential to do significantly more in the future, but others won't really be able to.

  The `Extract` object offers an API to return a NEW DataFrame without modifying anything from the original DataFrame.
 It's also possible to export a Select object to a new DataFrame, but Extract API also offer transformations methods.